-Uberdata: Mapping San Francisco, New York, and the world
+Mapping San Francisco, New York, and the World

-What up humans?!
 It’s been an Uber busy couple of weeks, what with our official launch in New York, some not-so-subtle hints at our upcoming expansion, and the big push to get Travis’s fly wardrobe prepped!
-To top it all off we’ve moved into a shiny new office!
+To top it all off we’ve moved into a shiny new office.

 In this post we’re going to get a little more down and dirty with the details of how Uber’s Team Science (Brad and Henry) are working to make sure you get an Uber as quickly as possible.